jbhopkins/bioxtasraw/docs/source/install/linux_gen.rst

         <a href="https://sourceforge.net/projects/bioxtasraw/files/latest/download"><img alt="Download BioXTAS RAW" src="https://a.fsdn.com/con/app/sf-download-button" width=276 height=48 srcset="https://a.fsdn.com/con/app/sf-download-button?button_size=2x 2x"></a>

 #.
 Extract RAW to a directory of your choice, and run :file:`RAW.py` using python.

-    *   Note: the first time you run :file:`RAW.py` it may need to be run from the command line in order to successfully compile various extensions.
-It may take some time to compile the extensions, be patient.

 #.
 Enjoy!